takeyamayuki/NonMouse/README.md

 # Usage
 ### Run

-- Follow the [wiki](https://github.com/takeyamayuki/NonMouse/wiki/How-to-run-a--NonMouse-executable-file-in-each-OS) to run the executable file.
+- Follow the [GitHub wiki](https://github.com/takeyamayuki/NonMouse/wiki/How-to-run-a--NonMouse-executable-file-in-each-OS) to run the executable file.

 - Or, run the following script, from the continuation of the installation.
     ```sh